MarcoDiFrancesco/LittleProjects/Notes/Networks.md

 DHCP **issues a lease** on the address for a finite period.
 The use of leases allows a DHCP server to reclaim addresses.
 When the lease expires the server places the address to the pool of available addresses.
 When a lease expires, a host can choose to relinquish the address or renegotiate with DHCP to extend the lease, negotiation occurs concurrent with other activity.

 DHCP can **return**: address of first-hop router for client, name and IP address of DNS server, network mask.
 If no DHCP is set up, then link-local address can be used and manual IP configuration is required.

+The process of getting a new ip using DHCP is:

+- **DHCP discover** when host sends in broadcast the message
+- **DHCP offer** is the message sent by the DHCP server to the clint (says I'm here)
+- **DHCP request** is the message sent by the host to request a DHCP (says I need a IP)
+- **DHCP ack** is the message sent by the server with the new IP (says that's your IP)

 ## IPv6